1. From Fara San Martino or Pennapiedimonte - East routes

 and Monte Amaro

 .
 The bare and lunar landscape of this high plateau holds a fascination all of its own, but keep in mind that no well or any other form of drinkable water is to be found anywhere near.

 Cima delle Murelle (from Monte Acquaviva)

 Mt.
-Aquaviva and Mt.
+Aquaviva & Mt.
 Sant'Angelo (from Monte Amaro)